polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 ### 5. KL Divergence: The Difference Between Two Stories

+🧐 _We've reached our final stop: comprehending KL Divergence.
+While Pippa knows about KL divergence in the paper she discusses, she won't provide specific examples in that context without my input.
+This knowledge is embedded deep within her learned parameters, but it requires some effort on my part to unearth.
+I presented her with a screenshot of the paper to aid in explaining the concept in the context of DDPM (Denoising Diffusion Probabilistic Models).
+Understanding this concept is vital if you're keen on exploring the inner workings of Stable Diffusion models._

 KL Divergence, or Kullback-Leibler Divergence, is a statistical measure used to quantify how much one probability distribution differs from another, reference distribution.
 It's often mentioned in significant research papers, including "Denoising Diffusion Probabilistic Models," due to its effectiveness in measuring the divergence between distributions.

 Ho, Jonathan, Jain, Ajay, & Abbeel, Pieter.
 (2020).
 Denoising Diffusion Probabilistic Models.